axibase/atsd/sql/README.md

 #### CURRENT_TIMESTAMP

-The `CURRENT_TIMESTAMP` function returns current database time in ISO-8601 format.
+The `CURRENT_TIMESTAMP` function returns current database time in ISO 8601 format.
 The function is analogous to the `NOW` functions which returns current database time in Unix milliseconds.

 ```sql
 SELECT CURRENT_TIMESTAMP